navicore/naviscripts/README.md

 * tmux
 * nerd fonts
 * coc autocomplete
-* R ncom is great - I could not use R if I had to use RStudio at all
+* Nvim-R is great - I could not use R if I had to use RStudio at all

 ### INSTALL